phuze/phuze.github.io/_posts/2022-02-18-using-unsupported-jekyll-plugins-with-github-pages.md

 ## Step 3: Commit the workflow

 Go ahead and commit your workflow file.
-This also serves to trigger our workflow action, necessary for Step 4.
+This also serves to trigger our workflow action.

 ## Step 4: Update repository settings